View Settings

 Note

-Now let’s consider the meaning of all the properties in the view settings.
+Now let’s consider the meaning of all view parameters.

 For now, there’re only two types of background available: solid and gradient.